justinlawee/instacart/README.md

 It uses **dbt** for modular feature engineering, trains a **logistic regression model** locally using `scikit-learn`, and exports real predictions into Snowflake.
 The results are visualized interactively using native Snowflake tools — demonstrating what a productized ML workflow can look like inside the modern data stack.

+A local **Streamlit app** is also included for exploring predictions by user and product, adjusting thresholds, and uploading CSVs for batch inference.

 ---

 ## 💪🏼 What This Model Can Do